Conquer Cancer Logo

 The Medical Student Rotation for Underrepresented Populations (MSR) provides financial support for U.S. medical students from populations underrepresented in medicine (UIM) who are interested in oncology as a career to experience a minimum 4-week clinical or clinical research rotation.
 The oncology rotation can take place in a private practice, hospital, or academic setting, with a focus on either direct patient care or research, provided that the research is clinically oriented.

 During the rotation, each participant will have a mentor whose role includes overseeing the student in their rotation as well as providing ongoing academic and career guidance following the rotation experience.
 Participants may preselect a mentor for their rotation or ask for assistance in arranging a partnership with an ASCO member.
-All applicants are required to complete the MSR application with a mentor; therefore, applicants without a preselected mentor should reach out to professionaldevelopment@asco.org for assistance.
+Recipients are required to apply with a preselected mentor for their rotation.
+Applicants without a preselected mentor can request resources to assist in identifying and contacting a prospective mentor by emailing ProfessionalDevelopment@asco.org.

-Following the rotation, recipients will have the opportunity to attend the ASCO Annual Meeting in Chicago, IL where they will hear the latest advances in cancer research, participate in a Meet and Greet with ASCO members, and continue to learn about the exciting field of oncology.
+Following the rotation, recipients are required to attend the ASCO Annual Meeting in Chicago, IL where they will hear the latest advances in cancer research, participate in a Meet and Greet with ASCO members, and continue to learn about the exciting field of oncology.
 The Medical Student Rotation award includes a $5,000 stipend for the rotation plus $1,500 for travel to the ASCO Annual Meeting.
 An additional $2,000 will be provided to support the student's mentor.

 Eligibility